emmajanedrews/base-template/_posts/2018-02-14-how-does-student-loan-debt-affect-millennial-homebuyers.md

 Only 20% of millennials currently own a home.
 28% rent with roommates, 15% rent on their own or from friends and family, and 15% live with friends and family without paying rent.
 Of the 80% of current non-owners, 83% believe that their student loan debt has affected their ability to buy a home.&nbsp;

-The median student debt load is $41,200, which suprassess the median annual income of $38,000.&nbsp;
+The median student debt load is $41,200, which suprasses the median annual income of $38,000.&nbsp;

 79% borrowed to finance their education at a four-year college, and 51% are repaying a balance of over $40,000. **A significant percentage, 17%, are paying a balance over $100,000.&nbsp;**